 - The feeling of exclusivity, together with some of its unique characteristics, create an atmosphere of rising interest.

 - Our suggestion is to keep an eye on the app, and if you don’t have issues with the potential privacy settings, join it.
-It can soon prove to be an unconventional way of creating awareness for your Law Firm, getting involved in topics that matter while getting recognition from your community.
+It could soon prove to be an unconventional way of creating awareness for your law firm, getting involved in topics that matter, and getting recognition from your community.